 The Art of Milton Glaser

-In this 30 Anniversary poster designed for us, Glaser uses a Dali-esque approach which features "Cello Man"dancing to his own music on a stage (notice the forced perspective abstract stage wingsin the background).
-This is a representation of the joy which both the music and dance performances on the Center's Great Stage bring to audiences year after year for the past 30 years.
+In the30 Anniversary poster designed for us (above left), Glaser uses a Dali-esque approach which features "Cello Man" dancing to his own music on a stage (notice the forced perspective abstract stage wings in the background).
+This is a representation of the joy which both the music and dance performances on the Center's Great Stage bring to audiences year after year for over the past 30 years.

-Both posters are lithograph on heavy paper stock and are available for sale in our Concessions Booth.
+Both posters are lithograph on heavy paper stock and are available for sale.
 For more information about obtaining either or a set of these works, framed or unframed, signed or unsigned by Mr. Glasier, contact Frank Angel by email.

-A film series was part of that very first 1955 season's programming, but at that time it relied on 16mm equipment; in 1969 professional 35mm projectors were installed in the Whitman projection booth and the Brooklyn Center Film Festival debuted.
-Its maiden voyage fittingly began with Stanley Kubrick's epic 2001: A SPACE ODYSSEY.
-The Whitman Theatre's cinema capabilities (a huge CinemaScope screen and high-fidelity, 6 Channel Total Surround MegaSound) plus the quality of the presentation, thrilled audiences who at that time had gotten used to the single screens that had been tortured into unpleasant twins and triplexs with small screens, mono sound and bad sightlines.
-Our single screen cinema, operating in the tradition of the great movie palaces like the Brooklyn Paramount, the Lowes Kings and the RKO Keiths caught the eye of the movie studios and they soon began asking the Center to showcase sneak previews of their films weeks before they opened in Manhattan.
-Sneaks were shown free of charge to the delight of our patrons.
+The Walt Whitman Theatre's cinema capabilities (a huge CinemaScope screen and impressive digital, 6 Channel Total Surround MegaSound) plus the quality of the presentation, thrilled audiences who at that time had gotten used to the single screens in Brooklyn that had been tortured into unpleasant twins and triplexs with small screens, mono sound and bad sightlines.
+Our single screen cinema, operating in the tradition of the great movie palaces like the Brooklyn Paramount, the Lowes Kings and the RKO Keiths, caught the eye of the movie studios and they soon began asking the Center to showcase sneak previews of their films weeks before they opened in Manhattan.
+"Sneaks" were shown free of charge to the delight of our patrons.
 The studios used the screenings here at a vital performing arts center with a campus of potential moviegoers in its midst, as a way of generating word-of-mouth excitement.

 In 1984 the original film program morphed into Brooklyn Center Cinema which became Brooklyn's first retrospective and alternative movie showplace.
 The program was an on-going, aggressive art-house format that ran during the summer for its first season, and then year round thereafter.
 One of the most popular films was the Italian import, CINEMA PARADISO.
 This gem became the "mascot," signature feature, being brought back over and over again.
 It was planned to be run at least once a season, every season.

 In conjunction with Brooklyn College's Film Department, Brooklyn Center Cinema's screening of the annual Student Academy Awards was an anticipated event every April.
 Unfortunately the cinema project was put on hiatus because of severe budget cuts in 1992.
 The conversion to digital projection and the inability to still get the classics on motion picture film has been curtailed the program, but like Cinema Paradiso, we anticipatea resumption of lighting up the silver screen again with in the near future.

 Years of the Dance

 We have compiled a list of some of the most celebrated dance companies and acclaimed solo dancers who have graced our Whitman stage; the list is quite astounding and even makes us stand in awe when we see the names all in one place.
-Click here and see for yourself.
+Click here and be AMAZED!